ipld/ipld/docs/schemas/using/migrations.md

 Since IPLD Schemas are themselves representable in IPLD, it's outright trivial to make an object containing a CID linking to a Schema.

-This may be useful -- in particular, it certainly solves any issue of chosing unique version strings in using explicit versioning! -- but it is also worth noting that is is not a solution to *migration*: while having a specific schema explicitly linked is certainly one way to address the need to
+This may be useful -- in particular, it certainly solves any issue of choosing unique version strings in using explicit versioning! -- but it is also worth noting that is is not a solution to *migration*: while having a specific schema explicitly linked is certainly one way to address the need to